 Natalie Rowley obtained her BSc (Hons) Degree (Class 1) in Chemistry in 1988.
 She studied the synthesis, characterisation and photochemistry of some peripherally-molybdenated tetraphenyl porphyrins in the Metal-Organic research group of Professor Jon McCleverty and Dr Chris Jones, and in other research groups world-wide, obtaining her PhD in 1991.
 Professor Ian Smith FRS was then her mentor for a year, whilst she studied the kinetic spectroscopy of multi-channel reactions using tunable infrared diode lasers.
+She then studied for a further three years in the research group of Professor Sir Fraser Stoddart FRS (with Professor Ian Smith FRS and Dr Chris Jones as co-supervisors) conducting research into the synthesis and photoinduced electron transfer properties of some rotaxanes and catenanes.

 N. Rowley and J. Wilkie (2012).
 Science Communication.Proceedings of HEA STEM Annual Conference, Imperial College.